Bioconductor/bioconductor.org/content/news/bioc_3_22_release.md

 64-bit Windows, Intel 64-bit macOS 11 (Big Sur) or higher, macOS arm64 and Linux arm64.
 This release will also include updated Bioconductor [Docker containers][2].

+Note: Currently Bioconductor does not have active daily windows builders.
+We will be testing the windows binaries generated through the r-universe system.
+These updated windows binaries will be available shortly after this release.
+We appreciate your patience as we make them available.

 Thank you to everyone for your contribution to Bioconductor

 Visit [Bioconductor BiocViews][3] for details and downloads.